 An 11-day-old clownfish, pale orange and about as long as a grain of rice, searches for a place to settle down on a reef.
 Its keen sense of smell helps it both navigate to a safe home and steer away from the mouths of predators.

 In the wild, clownfish inhabit living coral reefs.
 But in behavioral ecologist Danielle Dixson's laboratory at the University of Delaware in Lewes, the habitats beckoning the fish are made mostly of wires.
 Dixson will use the experimental setup to study how ocean acidification could alter how fish perceive and respond to their world.
+(Editor's note, 7 May 2021, 2 p.m.: Since Science published this story, researchers have raised concerns about the validity of some studies of the impact of ocean acidification on fish behavior authored by Dixson.
+Learn more here.)

 The laboratory—a converted garage with black bags taped over the windows to block bright light—holds two bays of fish tanks.
 A network of densely draped cables connects sensors in the aquariums to a black box on the wall, which researchers call "the brain."
 It helps them monitor and control water temperatures and acidity levels in each tank.